Yermehyaw/alx-higher_level_programming/0x03-python-data_structures/README.md

 Thus, the following scripts/functions  will:

-0: Print al inyegers in a list.
+0: Print all integers in a list.

-1: Retrieve all elements from a list in a C-lie manmer.
+1: Retrieve all elements from a list in a C-like manmer.

 2: Replace values of certain items/elements in a list.